binchenX/understand_container/docs/ch6.md

 binchen   4356  4347  0 11:18 pts/0    00:00:00 sh
 ```

-That's user namespace and uid/pid mapping in play here: uid 0 inside of the container is the 1000 on the host, a constant offset as specified in the mapping.
-The offset or mapping can be seen on the host by check the proc as well:
+This is where the user namespace and UID/PID mapping come into play: UID 0 inside the container corresponds to UID 1000 on the host, a constant offset as specified in the mapping.
+You can view the offset or mapping on the host by checking the proc as follows:
 ```
 binchen@m:~/container/runc$ cat /proc/4356/uid_map
          0       1000      32000